L. Jonathan Cohen: Work

-His best-known book, The Probable and the Provable (1977), argued in favour of inductive reasoning when making up your mind, for instance, when on a jury.
+His best-known book, The Probable and the Provable (1977), argued in favour of inductive reasoning when making decisions, such as when serving on a jury.
 The human ability to bring in all the relevant factors when arguing from known specifics to a general conclusion—the essence of inductive reasoning—was in his view far too complex to express in a logical equation.
-But their methods of reasoning could still be held up to inspection and, to some extent, classified.
+However, he argued that their methods of reasoning could still be held up to inspection and, to some extent, classified.

 In clinical and scientific work, he was also concerned with the nature of proof.
 Another book, Belief and Acceptance (1992), examined the bases of people's assumptions.